-I would say this kayak is at its best for short trips with couples that want the flexibility of a sit on top kayak and don’t mind giving up some comfort.
+I would say this two person kayak is at its best for short trips with couples that want the flexibility of a sit on top kayak and don’t mind giving up some comfort.

-I like the fact that they included paddles, the Manta is one my top picks for the best budget kayak.
+I like the fact that they included paddles, the Manta is one my top picks for the best tandem recreational kayak.

 This is, of course, a sit on top kayak as the name suggests.
 That means more leg room and flexibility for paddlers.

 It also means that the boat is able to feature an easily accessible gear compartment.
 Shock cord lashing is all you get for storing gear so make sure it’s already waterproof!
-There is one in-deck waterproof storage that’s just large enough for a phone or keys.
+There is one in-deck waterproof storage compartment that’s large enough for a day outing.

 I like the flexibility and options that sit on top kayaks offer to users.
 Don’t worry there is an adjustable seatback for the kayak so you won’t have to spend all day sitting upright without back support.

-The Ocean Scrambler is one of the best recreational sit on top kayaks, especially when you consider its price tag.
+The Ocean Scrambler might be the best recreational sit on top kayak, especially when you consider its price tag.

 This short, 10-foot kayak comes in several colors.
 It features a gear well behind the cockpit with webbing straps for extra gear.